mackler/bitcoinj-cli/README.md

 Known Bugs
 ----------

-* The wallet file, block chain file, and log file are put into the current working directory.
+* The wallet file, block chain file, and log file are read from and put into your current working directory.
+There is no way to specifiy a different directory.

-* This application does not limit the size of the log file, which will keep growing and must be moved or deleted manually.
+* This application does not limit the size of the log file, which will keep growing and must be deleted or moved manually.

-* If your EC Key doesn't have the private key necessary for signing a payment then you get a timeout rather than an appropriate message.
-  (I'm learning to use Akka at the same time I'm learning to use bitcoinj.)
+* If DNS discovery fails you get no message telling you so (except in the log).

 Caveatis
 ========